sarifht/sarifht/README.md

 ### Hi! 👋 I'm Sarif Hidayatullah.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
+An independent Software Developer who loves to create and share projects about web and mobile technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+I'm currently active in contributing as Mentor UIUX Design at <a href="https://www.infinitelearning.id/">@InfiniteLearning</a> to mentoring courses in UIUX Design (Web, Android).

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently working mentor on<a href="https://www.infinitelearning.id/">@InfiniteLearning</a>
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about cloud technology and devOps
 - 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: sarif@infinitelearning.id
-- ⚡ Fun fact: Father of a daughter
+- ⚡ Fun fact: Electrical Engineering Student ⚡️

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>